ExcaliburZero/dqmj1_info/_sources/events.rst.txt

    :maxdepth: 1
    :hidden:

-   event_commands
+   event_instructions

-Events are implemented in the game using a script files (:code:`.evt`) that consist of a series of commands that control what happens.
+Events are implemented in the game using a script files (:code:`.evt`) that consist of a series of instructions that control what happens.